Commands

 stop: always

-• provider, target, windows.mode, profile, class, type or serverType.
+• provider, target (or targetOS), windows.mode, profile, class, architecture.

 • stop: auto, always, success, failure, or never.